Email marketing

 Boost engagement

 By including tailored content in transactional messages, like a follow-up survey, you can increase the odds that clients will engage with your brand beyond just the initial purchase.
-Include social media links and motivate customers to either follow or join up with your company on those platforms — this helps build an online community while also strengthening interaction between them and your brand!
+Use email personalization techniques to customize your clients’ experience.
+Plus, you can include social media links and motivate customers to either follow or join up with your company on those platforms — this helps build an online community while also strengthening interaction between them and your brand.

 Types and examples of transactional emails